juanitogan/godot-firebase-lite/README.md

 ### Differences from the JavaScript SDK

 As the name suggests, Godot Firebase Lite is not nearly as feature-complete as, say, the JS SDK.
 Not even close.
-The bits that _are_ here, however, seem to cover the most-likely use-cases well.
+The bits that _are_ here, however, seem to cover the most likely use-cases well.
 Building a full version looks like it might require 40x the code... and I only need a tool that is merely good enough.

 Primarily, anything related to priority data, ordering, filtering, and transactions (ETags), is not here.
 Some of that you can do in GDScript if you need it.
 Some of that may be added in the future.